thinkulum/generator-python-cmd/README.md

     * coverage - Checks whether your documentation covers your project's whole public API.
     * viewcode - Links the documentation of each object to a highlighted version of the object's source code so users can easily examine its implementation.

+If you'd like your documentation nicely formatted and available online, you can register your repository with [Read the Docs](https://readthedocs.org/), and they will host the project's documentation.
+Follow their [Getting Started Guide](https://docs.readthedocs.io/en/latest/getting_started.html).

 <a id="features"></a>
 ## Features